26 Jun 2020

 Versteele says businesses are at a pivotal point and face a stark choice: beyond the Coronavirus pandemic and the societal changes that will result, businesses can go back to where they were a few years ago, or they can learn from the crisis, adapt and move forward.

-He points out that it is already clear that companies that focus on creating value for the long term benefit from better returns than those focused simply on profit-making quarter by quarter.
+He points out that it is already clear that companies which focus on creating value for the long term benefit from better returns than those focused simply on profit-making quarter by quarter.

 The demand among consumers for Versteele’s approach appears robust.
 A report by Wunderman Thompson Intelligence, the New York-based think tank, found that consumers expected brands to continue to evolve to fill a perceived philanthropic void.